moerkb/logic-workbench/README.md

 ; or
 (use [logic.util])
 ```
 All important functions are defined in this namespaces.
-In case you might wonder: the name is 'util' and not 'core' to prevent confusion with 'core.logic'.
+In case you wonder: the name is 'util' and not 'core' to prevent confusion with 'core.logic'.

 ### A simple example